*Classes are subject to change

 Whether you are brand new to clowning or looking for a new avenue for your current clown, this workshop works!
 Tricia will lead you through the exploration of taking your clown character to the next level.

-VIC Special Workshop
+VIC Special Workshop (with Earl Chaney)

 A round table discussion on clowning and where you want to go with it!
 Here is a chance to ask for help on your clown issues.
 What are your burning questions?
 What is your biggest hurdle in your clown path?
 Tricia will help you take the next steps.
 (VIC Pre-registration required.)

-Greg Sekora
+Greg Seckora

 Beginning Balloons – Part 1: How to Blow Up, Tie, & Twist Balloons